DIYBookScanner/spreads/doc/index.rst

 explain some of the terminology used across all interfaces.
 Then, if you want to install and configure the software yourself, head over to the :doc:`Installation and Setup guide <setup-other>`.
-If you are a user of the spreadpi distribution, use the :doc:`spreadpi guide <setup-spreadpi>`.
+If you are a user of the spreadpi distribution or plan on using it, use the :doc:`spreadpi guide
+<setup-spreadpi>`.

+..
+TODO: Add buttons like in Sphinx or SKLearn docs to biggest points

 .. note::